-The Clerk and the Chairman, or if unavailable the Vice Chairman, or if unavailable at least two Parish Councillors will attend the site to assess the occupation and try to record the number of caravans and vehicles.
+The Clerk and the Chairman, or if unavailable the Vice Chairman, or if unavailable at least two Parish Councillors will arrange, where safe and appropriate, for an assessment of the occupation, including recording the number of caravans and vehicles.

+Councillors and officers should not approach or confront the occupants.
+Where there are safety concerns, advice should be sought from Warwickshire Police.

-Photographs of the encampment, any damage, vandalism or fly tipping should be recorded.
+Photographs of the encampment, any damage, vandalism or fly tipping should be recorded where this can be done safely and without confrontation or unnecessary photography of individuals..

 If the Clerk, Chairman or the Vice Chairman or at least two Parish Councillors (or at least three Parish Councillors if the Clerk is unavailable) are agreed that the unauthorised occupiers are to be removed, the steps below should be taken.
 Those agreeing to such action together with the reasons for it should be recorded and reported to the next Parish Council meeting.

+“Removed” should be understood as the Parish Council taking appropriate legal or statutory steps to recover possession, rather than councillors personally removing occupants or property.

-Report the encampment to the Police immediately via 101 and request they ask the occupiers to leave immediately.
+Report the encampment to the Police immediately via 101 where appropriate, and report any criminal behaviour, public safety concerns, damage or other matters requiring police attention.
+The Police should be asked to assess whether any police powers are applicable.

-Depending on the nature of the encampment and number of occupiers, it may be possible that the police will be able to move the travellers on immediately under Section 61 of the Criminal Justice and Public Order Act 1994 if the travellers are using threatening behaviour, for example, causing damage or having 6 or more vehicles.
+Depending on the nature of the encampment and number of occupiers, it may be possible that the police will be able to move the travellers on immediately under Section 61 of the Criminal Justice and Public Order Act 1994 if the statutory conditions are met.
+These include circumstances where two or more persons are trespassing on land with the purpose of residing there and a senior police officer reasonably believes that one or more of the trespassers has caused damage, disruption or distress, or that there are six or more vehicles on the land.

-If the Police decision is to use Section 61, they will ask the GLO for a Welfare Report this may also be requested if children form part of the encampment.
+If the Police decision is to use Section 61, they will consider welfare issues and may liaise with the GLO and other relevant agencies to obtain appropriate welfare information or assessments.
+This may also be requested where children or other potentially vulnerable persons form part of the encampment.

-If there is no Police action (i.e. Section 61 is not enacted), then the Parish Council will take immediate action to evict the travellers as soon as possible but will take advice from the police and the GLO.
+If there is no Police action (i.e. Section 61 is not enacted), then the Parish Council will take take appropriate steps to recover possession of the land as soon as reasonably practicable, taking legal advice and advice from the police and the GLO as appropriate.

-A representative may verbally request the occupiers to leave, but this should only be carried out of the advice of and accompanied by the Police.
+A representative may verbally request the occupiers to leave, but this should only be carried out on the advice of and accompanied by the Police.

+This is a Parish Council safety measure and should not be treated as a statutory requirement.

-If a Possession Order (notice of eviction) is required, this will need to be issued through the County Court.
-This can be organised by the Council’s Solicitors who can then also arrange for a process server to serve the documents on the travellers an appropriate number of hours before the deadline.
+If a Possession Order (court order for possession) is required, this will need to be issued through the County Court.
+This can be organised by the Council’s Solicitors who can then also arrange for a process server to serve the documents on the travellers in accordance with the applicable legal and court requirements.

 The Council’s Solicitors will require details of arrival date/time, the number of vehicles/persons including children, location of the encampment and contact details for an authorising representative of Salford Priors Parish Council, via whom they can maintain contact and monitor the situation.

-Delegated Powers are given to action the eviction up to a specified amount of £2,000.00.
-If the cost is going to be more than £2,000.00 further agreement will be required from as many councillors as may be possible to continue with the action.
+Delegated Powers are given to action the recovery of possession up to a specified amount of £2,000.00.
+If the cost is going to be more than £2,000.00 further agreement will be required in accordance with the Council's Standing Orders, Financial Regulations and applicable legal requirements.